CheickPaul/CheickPaul/README.md

 Financial markets evolve.
 Economic conditions shift.
 Investment frameworks adapt.
 For this reason, learning must remain ongoing.

-This repository reflects a disciplined commitment to continuous development and intellectual consistency.
+This repository reflects a structured commitment to continuous development and intellectual consistency.
 This GitHub is my way of documenting that journey, building and connecting with like minded individuals.